2e0byo/OfficiumDivinum/docs/index.rst

 * To encourage the public and private reciting, singing and study of the Divine Office.

-If you would like to contribute, see :doc:`Contributing` to get started.
+If you would like to contribute, see :doc:`contributing` to get started.

 Indices and tables